sap-tutorials/Tutorials/tutorials/iot-cf-create-device-model-api/iot-cf-create-device-model-api.md

     }
     ```

-    Optional: You can set the device to a router device, which is allowed to send data on behalf of another device.
+    (Optional) You can set the device to a router device, which is allowed to send data on behalf of another device.
 Set the parameter as follows:

     ```bash
     "authorizations":[{"type":"router"}]